- Use resource sets to create a localized app.

 Design your application to work in any locale

-You cannot assume anything about the device on which a user will run your application.
+You cannot assume anything about the device on which a user runs your application.
 The device might have hardware that you were not anticipating, or it might be set to a locale that you did not plan for or that you cannot test.
-Design your application so that it will function normally or fail gracefully no matter what device it runs on.
+Design your application so that it functions normally or fails gracefully no matter what device it runs on.